beetleman/beetleman.github.io/source/_drafts/clojure-vs-python-web-benchmark.md

 ## Yada

 [Yada] yada yada...
 I really like idea behind yada and its some how similar to [Aiohttp] and [Flask].
-But its asynchronous by design and have goal to be compilance with HTTP standards.
+But its asynchronous by design and have goal to be compliance with HTTP standards.
 Implementation:

 ```clojure
 (defn hello-response [ctx]